Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Rabbits might not be rodents, but they are extremely similar.
 Rabbits are defined by a herbivorous digestive system and different dentition, which distinguishes them from true rodents.
-Rabbits were long considered to be rodents, and it wasn’t until new research in the early 20th century led scientists to reclassify rabbits as lagomorphs rather than rodents.
+Rabbits were long considered to be rodents, and it was not until new research in the early 20th century led scientists to reclassify rabbits as lagomorphs rather than rodents.

-Featured Image Credit: monofly, Shutterstock
+Featured Image Credit By: monofly, Shutterstock

 Related Articles